jiaweing/updatenight-agent/README.md

      - The Spotlight (open source highlights)
    - Generate links.md with categorized links
    - Scrape content and take screenshots
-   - Generate the final newsletter using OpenAI's GPT models
+   - Generate the final newsletter using AI models (OpenAI or Gemini)

 2. Run the newsletter generation: